Kansas judge will decide whether to pause 24-hour delay on abortion

 Aside from the wait times, abortion providers are also taking issue with the latest amendment passed this year, which requires physicians to tell patients that a medication abortion can be reversed.

-“I think this kind of legislation puts fears out there that aren’t warranted,” said Senator Pat Pettey, a Democrat from Kansas City.
+“I think this kind of legislation puts fears out there that aren’t warranted,” said Senator Pat Pettey, D-Kansas City.

 Pettey is one of several democrats siding with abortion providers who believe the information in the latest amendment to the act is misleading and not based on science.
 She argues that Kansans overwhelmingly voted in favor of protecting abortion rights in the state constitution during last year’s Primary election.